jcatw/hackscience.github.io/_posts/2014-09-19-hedometer.md

 There's also [an actual-factual API](http://hedonometer.org/api.html)!
 According to the hedometer, the current happiness level is <span id="happy" class="text-success">fail</span> out of 9.0.

-The simplicity + niceness of it really made me want to release the privacy-compromising-facebook-post chrome extention that I built over the summer.
+The simplicity + niceness of it really made me want to release the privacy-compromising-facebook-post chrome extension that I built over the summer.
 People like well-visualized bag-of-words models.
 Maybe I can liberate it from Technicolor.